mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### a 3 on two dice, adds his DM of +2 to get a 5, which is insufficient to allow enlist-

 ment in the Navy.
 He has been rejected.
 Only one enlistment attempt is permitted per character.
-If rejected for enlist- ment, he must submit to the draft.
+If rejected for enlist-ment, he must submit to the draft.
 Enlistment or draft is not allowed after age 18.
 The Draft: Should an attempt at enlistment fail, the character must submit to the draft.
 Each of the six services has a draft number; the draftee rolls one die, and